w3c/wai-website/pages/planning-policies/org-policies/index.md

 title: Developing Organizational Policies on Web Accessibility
 nav_title: "Developing an Organizational Policy"
 lang: en  # Change "en" to the translated-language shortcode
-last_updated: 2016-06-05  # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2016-06-05  # Keep the date of the English version
+first_published: "October 2002"

 # translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 # - name: "Translator Name Here" # Add one -name: line for every translator